بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 [A mallet to the ghâfil head and a warning lesson]

 O, nafs!
-Foremost Habibullah22 , all your friends are on the other side of the grave.
-As for the one or two who remain here, they also go.
-Being frightened of death, fearing the grave, do not turn your head.
+All your friends, foremost Habibullah22 are on the other side of the grave.
+As for the one or two who remain here, they are also going.
+By being frightened of death and fearing the grave, do not turn your head.
 Look bravely at the grave, and listen to what it desires.
-Smile manfully in death's face, see what it wants.
-Beware, do not resemble the second man by falling in ghaflah.
+Smile manfully at death's face, see what it wants.
+Beware; do not resemble the second man by falling into ghaflah.

-Also, do not say, "I too am like everyone else."
-For everyone accompany you only until the door of the grave.
-As for the consolation of being together with everyone in the calamity, it is baseless on the other side of the grave.
-And do not suppose yourself to be free and independent.
-For if you look to this guest-house of the world with the eye of hikmah, you cannot see anything without order and purpose.
+Also, do not say, "I too am like everyone else," because everyone accompanies you only until the door of the grave.
+As for the consolation of being together with everyone in the calamity, it is a fallacy on the other side of the grave.
+Also, do not suppose yourself to be free and independent, because if you look at this guesthouse world with the eye of hikmah, you cannot see anything without order and purpose.
 How can you remain without order and purpose?

 The Fourteenth Word- Conclusion